virtualturtle/HSDJointReassigner/README.md

 # HSDJointReassigner
 A quick commandline .dat editor to re-assign objects underneath different bones, ignoring vertex weight assignment - powered by Ploaj's HSDLib.
+Drag a .dat onto the .exe, make changes, and type "done".
+It will generate a new file with the desired changes and the suffix "_edited"

 ## LIB Credits: